GideonLeGrange/mikrotik-java/README.md

 List<Result> rs = con.execute("/interface/print where type=vlan return name");
 ```

-We run asynchrynous commands:
+We can run asynchrynous commands:

-This examples shows how to run '/interface wireless monitor' and have the result sent to a listener object, which prints it
+This example shows how to run '/interface wireless monitor' and have the result sent to a listener object, which prints it

 ```java
 Command cmd = con.execute("/interface/wireless/monitor .id=wlan1 return signal-to-noise",